bbelotti/erosion_zircon_inversion/README.md

 Bruno Belotti - Master's thesis - UNIL 2021

+Contents of this repository are listed and described below:

-FILE:                                     CONTENT:
+FILE:                                     DESCRIPTION:

-- Code_gorner-nonlin (folder)             Matlab code for the inversion of zircon ages, modified
+- Code_gorner-nonlin (folder):             Matlab code for the inversion of zircon ages, modified
                                           from: De Doncker, F., Herman, F., & Fox, M. (2020).
 Inver- sion of provenance data and sediment load into spatially varying  erosion  rates.
 Earth Surface Processes and Landforms, 45(15), 3879–3901;

-- LA-ICPMS (folder)                       Results of LA-ICPMS geochronology on zircon grains;
+- LA-ICPMS (folder):                       Results of LA-ICPMS geochronology on zircon grains;

-- Additional_data (folder)                Contains additional data used for the thesis:
+- Additional_data (folder):                Contains additional data used for the thesis:
                                           - 'Chemical_Final.xlsx' are the results of Zr concentration and majors analyses on bedrock samples (for zircon fertility);
                                           - 'rockeval_gornergletscher_2020.xlsx' are Total Organic